gilbertginsberg/assessment/README.md

-Javascript/Frontend Programmer - Exercise 1
+Digital Natives Javascript/Frontend Programmer - Exercise 1
 =============================

 Fork this project with the original description and write your own code.
 Don't use external library for the conversion.